 Choose the right structure and you’ll attract top-level talent who work hard for your organization, while closing deals at a consistent clip.
 Choose the wrong structure and your best sellers will eventually leave you for more profitable pastures.

-In this article, we’ll explain what a sales commission structure is, lay out 10 of the most popular commission structures available to sales teams, and offer some guidance on how to choose the right structure for your team.
+In this article, we’ll explain what a sales commission structure is, lay out 10 of the most popular types pf commission models available to sales teams, and offer some guidance on how to choose the right structure for your team.

 We have a lot to get to, so let’s dive in…